KipronohVincent/Landing_page/README.md

 ## Thanks for checking out this Loopstudios landing page.

-- This is my first challenge from [Frontend Mentor](https://www.frontendmentor.io) the challenges helped me to improve my coding skills by building this realistic project.
+- This is my first challenge from [Frontend Mentor](https://www.frontendmentor.io) the challenge helped me to improve my coding skills by building this realistic project.

 ## The challenge